aendeavor/operating-systems-and-security-tud/README.md

 ## Operating Systems and Security

-_An alternative to the OPAL forum with proper support for code highlighting and issues.
+_An addition to the OPAL forum with proper support for code highlighting and issues.
 This repository is meant for computer science students (and others) INF-B-380.
 Fully unofficial._

 ### Rationale